yinhui87/sublime-phpfmt/README.src.md

 ### Troubleshooting
 - Be sure you can run PHP from the command line.
-- If you are a MAMP user, please use the MAMP's PHP binary to execute the plugin.
-This issue might be handy to help you configure the plugin: https://github.com/dericofilho/sublime-phpfmt/issues/109
+- If you need support, please open an issue at [php.tools issues](https://github.com/phpfmt/php.tools/issues)

 ### Acknowledgements
 - GoSublime - for the method to update the formatted buffer